-Trial counsel for Sabre in antitrust action relating to contracts between U.S. Airways (now American Airlines) and Sabre concerning Sabre’s Global Distribution System.
-U.S. Airways sought $1.4 billion in trebled damages.
-Won summary judgment on claim for injunctive relief and over 75% of Plaintiff's damages claim.
-Won $6 million costs/attorneys’ fees award.
-After a ten-week jury trial, won defense verdict on one claim and elimination of 99% of total damages Plaintiff had sought on second claim.
+Trial counsel for Sabre in antitrust action relating to contract between U.S. Airways and Sabre concerning Sabre's Global Distribution System.
+Won motions to dismiss monopolization and declaratory judgment claims.
+Won summary judgment on claim for injunctive relief and over 75% of plaintiff's damages claim.
+Won $6 million costs/attorneys' fees award.
+After a ten-week jury trial, won defense verdict on one claim and elimination of 99% of total damages plaintiff had sought on second claim.
 Also won denial of declaratory and injunctive relief.
-The Second Circuit subsequently vacated the jury’s liability finding and remanded the case for a new trial.
+The Second Circuit subsequently vacated the jury's liability finding and remanded the case for a new trial.
 Trial date pending.

-Las Vegas Hepatitis C Litigation (District Court, Clark County Nevada, 2013-14)
+Las Vegas Hepatitis C Litigation (Clark County, Nevada)

 - Lynam v.
 Health Plan of Nevada Trial counsel for Health Plan of Nevada on claims of negligence and punitive damages.
 Case settled shortly before trial.

 Nicor Gas Co. v.
-Glenbrook Excavating and Concrete, Inc. (Circuit Court, DuPage County 2010)
+Glenbrook Excavating and Concrete, Inc. (DuPage County, Illinois)

 Represented public utility company seeking to recover damages caused to four underground gas lines.
 Co-chaired three-day jury trial.
 Jury found for Nicor, awarding 95% of damages requested.

-Trial counsel for Pratt & Whitney in environmental tort cases alleging groundwater contamination in and around Pratt & Whitney’s facility in Palm Beach County, Florida.
-Cases include a large class action alleging property value diminution as well as a series of individual personal injury cases.
+Trial counsel for Pratt & Whitney in a series of environmental tort cases claiming that alleged environmental contamination in and around Pratt & Whitney's facility in Palm Beach County, Florida caused individual plaintiffs' personal injuries.
+More than twenty cases are currently pending.

 Neil F. Sullivan, et al. v.
-E-One Inc., et al. (Superior Court, Middlesex County, Massachusetts)
+E-One Inc., et al. (Superior Court, Middlesex Cty., Massachusetts)

 Bayer HealthCare LLC v.
-Abbott Labs (U.S. District Court, Dist. of Massachusetts)
+Abbott Labs (D. Mass.)

 Representing Bayer HealthCare in patent litigation relating to human anti-TNF alpha antibodies and Abbott's Humira® medication.

 Morgan Stanley v.
-Discover Financial Services (Supreme Court, New York County, NY)
+Discover Financial Services (Supreme Court, New York Cty., NY)

 Represented Discover in dispute concerning division of proceeds from Discover's recovery of $2.75 billion in a settlement of its antitrust litigation against Visa and MasterCard.
 Morgan Stanley and Discover disputed what portion of the settlement proceeds were due Morgan Stanley, which spun off Discover while the antitrust suit was pending.
 Case settled before trial with Morgan Stanley agreeing to an approximately $85 million reduction in its share of the proceeds.